CDS-AU-DK/cds-visual/README.md

 ## Class times

-This class takes place on Thursday afternoons from 14-18.
+This class takes place on Wednesdays from 11-15.
 Teaching will take place on Zoom, the link for which will be posted on Slack and Blackboard.

 ## Course overview and readings